thalissa/swn/README.md

 * Settings page now has more settings, such as being able to disable individual skills!
 * Psionic skills won't show up if the character doesn't have the psionic tab enabled.

+#### 0.1.8 (Skills Update)
+* Finally found a version of the skills page I liked.
+Can swap between 1e and Revised skills with a setting toggle, and individual skills can be disabled from the settings page.

 #### 0.1.7 (More Stuff Update)
 * Fixed how saving throws work to fit core SWN usage and added the option to use SWN 1e saving throw rules.
 * Refined how the saving throw function compares two attributes.